The 38 Jurisdictions below have made commitments to the OECD to implement transparency and effective exchange of information for tax purposes.

 The OECD has determined after careful review of the current laws and practices of Tonga and the Maldives that these jurisdictions do not meet the tax haven criteria.

 Many other countries have also endorsed the standards.
 For progress in implementation see the Progress Report (April 2009).
-The A Progress Report on the Jurisdictions Surveyed by the OECD Global Forum (18 May 2012) is available here.
+The latest version of the Progress Report is available here.

 1. Overseas Territory of the United Kingdom.

 2. Aruba, the Netherlands Antilles and the Netherlands are the three countries of the Kingdom of the Netherlands.

 3. Letter from the OECD's Secretary General, Donald J. Johnston, to the Minister of Finance of Aruba, Dr. Robertico R. Croes.

 4. Fully self-governing country in free association with New Zealand.